bhj/cdgraphics/README.md

 3. Update lines 1 and 2 of `demo/demo.js` with those filenames
 4. `$ npm i`
 5. `$ npm run demo`
-6. Browse to `http://localhost:8080` (the demo is served by webpack-dev-server)

 ## Acknowledgements